-- managing child protection referrals - training - raising awareness - 2.3 The Governing Body and school leadership team are responsible for ensuring that the school follows recruitment procedures that help to deter, reject or identify people who might abuse children. - 2.4 The Designated Governor for Safeguarding ensures there is an effective safeguarding policy in place and that this is updated annually.
+- 2.3 The Governing Body and school leadership team are responsible for ensuring that the school follows recruitment procedures that help to deter, reject or identify people who might abuse children.
+They ensure we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (Safer Recruitment Policy).
+They ensure volunteers are appropriately supervised in school.
+They are responsible for online safety(including strategic oversight of filtering and monitoring systems to support this.) - 2.4 The Designated Governor for Safeguarding ensures there is an effective safeguarding policy in place and that this is updated annually.
 Governors must not be given details relating to individual child protection cases or situations to ensure confidentiality is not breached. - 2.5 The Headteacher and / or the Designated Safeguarding Lead provide an annual report for the governing body detailing any changes to the policy and procedures; training undertaken by all staff and governors and other relevant issues. - 2.6 The Headteacher/Designated Safeguarding Lead and Designated Governor will undertake an annual Safeguarding Audit in line with their responsibilities under S.175 of the Education Act 2002. - 2.7 The school will publish its safeguarding policy on its school website alongside Keeping Children Safe in Education - 2.8 The school will actively promote online safety on its website and signpost stakeholders to information that will help keep children safe online. - 2.9 Our school ethos promotes a positive, supportive and secure environment which gives all pupils a sense of being respected and valued.
 We actively encourage children to talk to all school staff about their concerns and worries.
-To support this, we run a twice weekly drop-in at lunchtime, Year 6 Fusion club and employ a full-time Pastoral Care Manager.
+To support this, we run a weekly drop-in at lunchtime and employ a full-time Pastoral Care Manager.
 Our PSHE and SMSC curriculum includes teaching to recognise the importance for pupils to share concerns about themselves or their peers with trusted adults.